CharlieQLe/Moddy/docs/folderstructure.md

 Downloads contains downloaded mod archives.
 Mod archives that are placed here manually will also show up as completed downloads.

 Overwrite is meant for an OverlayFS-based deployment mechanism- new files are placed here if they are generated while mods are deployed.

+Work is meant for an OverlayFS-based deployment mechanism.